rickypinci/CPS-architecture/README.md

   - xml.etree.ElementTree

 ## Run a JMT model
 1. Download this package and unzip it where you prefer.
 Then, <tt>cd</tt> the unzipped package.
+This package does not need to be installed and can be used with any operating systems that supports the [Prerequisites](#prerequisites).
 2. Download and install modules and tools in the [Prerequisites](#prerequisites) section.
 3. Set the <tt>JMTPATH</tt> variable in *varEnv.py* to the path of the *JMT.jar* file that you have downloaded.
 All the scripts are set to run 10 concurrent simulations that are not longer than 10 minutes (i.e, <tt>MAXTHREADS = 10</tt> and <tt>MAXTIME = 600</tt>, respectively, in *varEnv.py*).
 Please, change these values according to your preferences.
 4. <tt>cd</tt> *figure2/*, *figures10and12/*, or *figures11and13/*, depending on which results must be replicated.